MartinaGermani/Assignment2_ExprobLab_last/README.md

 ![alt text](https://github.com/MartinaGermani/Assignment2_ExprobLab_last/blob/main/images/Controller.PNG?raw=true)

 ### 3. Robot and Environment
 For the patrolling, I used a `turtlebot3 robot` equipped with a laser, which is essential for the navigation in order to avoid obstacles.
 Moreover the robot has an arm equipped with a camera mounted on it, which is used for the markers detection.
+Initially it is spawn in the initial position x = -6.0, y = 11.0.

 ![alt text](https://github.com/MartinaGermani/Assignment2_ExprobLab_last/blob/main/images/robot.png?raw=true)